instill-ai/models/README.md

 ### 2. Create a model namespace

-To create a namespace, follow the steps in [Create a Namespace Documentation](https://www.instill.tech/docs/model/create/namespace).
+To create a model namespace, follow the steps on the [Create Namespace](https://www.instill.tech/docs/model/create/namespace) page.

 ### 3. Prepare your model